 Call Our Office

-In the event of a dental emergency, please call Dr. Morris at 520.412.9162.
+In a dental emergency, please call Dr. Morris at 520.412.9162.
 If you have a dental problem but do not require immediate care, request a dental appointment on our website.
-We are here to answer all of your questions and welcome you to voice any current concerns about your oral health.
+We are here to answer all your questions and welcome you to voice any concerns about your oral health.